 Why bother climbing the 199 Steps?

-If being part of a historical tradition that goes back centuries isn’t as big of a pull that you need to give the steps a go then rest assured that once you reach the top, the beautiful 11th century Whitby Abbey ruin is the spectacle to behold.
+If being part of a historical tradition of asking ‘How many steps up to Whitby Abbey?’, that goes back centuries, isn’t as big of a pull that you need to give the steps a go then rest assured that once you reach the top, the beautiful 11th-century Whitby Abbey ruin is the spectacle to behold.
 It’s an architectural wonder that sits high above the whole town.

-Head round to the Whitby Brewery for a well-earned pint after taking on the stairs that inspired Dracula.
+Head round to the Whitby Brewery for a well-earned pint after taking on the 199 steps Whitby walk that inspired Dracula.
 Instead of sipping on blood like the ol’ Count, you can enjoy some tasty ales as you prepare yourself to descend back down to the town below.

 Read More: 10 Of The Best Fish And Chip Shops In Whitby You Need To Try